adigio/adigio/README.md

-# Hey there, Alan Di Giovanni here! 👋  (but you can call me...
-Alan)
+# Hey there, Alan Di Giovanni here! 👋

-I’m a Software Engineer from Buenos Aires, Argentina.
+I’m a Software Engineer from Buenos Aires, Argentina, currently finishing my Web Development Technicature at UNLaM (Universidad Nacional de La Matanza).

 At 34, I’m proud to be a dad to my amazing daughter, Hada 👧 — she’s my daily reminder of why I love creating things that matter.

 I build software for the web, mobile, and beyond — always exploring how to design systems that are clean, scalable, and meaningful.